 “I am more effective when I listen to others to understand problems and share ideas to develop solutions.
 The process of sharing power and working together is important.”

 Example: A school leader who is truly open to the views of staff, students, and families seeks to partner, not just communicate, with the community to improve the school.
 For example, a principal is making plans for fall professional learning and the few discretionary professional learning days they will have throughout the year.
 They present staff with options and also invite them to present new ideas to help determine learning objectives, logistics, and structure for learning and follow-up.

 RESPONSIBLE DECISION-MAKING → with a focus on curiosity

 “I lean in with courage and choose to learn about myself, others, and the world.
 It is important to be open to and seek new information and perspectives when making decisions.”

 Example: When a school leader is willing to question their own knowledge and assumptions, they can become aware of inequities and obstacles that staff, students, and families may face (Mahfouz et al., 2019).
 Curiosity leads to new knowledge and more informed decisions.
 For example, a student who has been sent to the office for discipline states that their teacher and the whole school is racist.
 Rather than dismissing this comment and moving the conversation toward assigning a consequence, the dean of discipline shows concern and asks questions to better understand their experience of racism at school, their relationship with the teacher, and the context leading up to the day’s incident.

-An important part of building staff skills around SEL is modeling by school leaders.
-These strategies can provide ideas for administrators and leadership teams to build relationships and show staff they are cared for and appreciated.
-Suggestions below are courtesy of Chicago Public Schools.
+The strategies below provide ideas for school leaders and leadership teams to build relationships and show staff, students, and families they are cared for and appreciated.
+Suggestions are modified from a resource developed by CDI partner, Chicago Public Schools.